 Spend the morning on another whale-watching outing in Boca Soledad before returning to the National Geographic Sea Bird for the journey south to Rehusa Channel.
 The best view is from the sundeck as we cruise slowly back down the Hull Canal.
 Partway through our transit, we stop to hop into kayaks and Zodiacs for a more intimate view on our environs.
 The narrow passage offers close-up views of this important mangrove habitat, and we'll see a wide variety of birdlife that thrives here.
 Keep an eye out for grebes, pelicans, cormorants, terns, great blue herons, magnificent frigatebirds, ibis, whimbrels and willets.
 It’s not unusual to see 40 species of birds in just one day along this shoreline where many refuel for their migratory destinations ahead.

 Day 6: Rehusa Channel—Whale Watching / San Carlos

-Sea Lion has reached Rehusa Channel at the southern entrance to Magdalena Bay this morning, another premier location for whale watching.
+Sea Bird has reached Rehusa Channel at the southern entrance to Magdalena Bay this morning, another premier location for whale watching.
 Mating behavior is often on display here, with vigorous males sometimes putting on quite a show.
 Once again, take to the Zodiacs for observation at close range.
-We also make a special stop to view a massive frigatebird colony on Isla Magdalena.
-Later this evening, Sea Lion makes the return voyage to Puerto San Carlos, where we spend the night.
+We also make a special stop to view a huge frigatebird colony on Isla Magdalena.
+Later this evening, Sea Bird makes the return voyage to Puerto San Carlos, where we spend the night.

 Day 7: San Carlos—Disembark / Loreto / Depart

 Wake up in San Carlos this morning.
-After breakfast aboard, it's time to disembark for the transfer back to Loreto.
+After breakfast on board, it's time to disembark for the transfer back to Loreto.
 There's time to shop, have lunch and explore the historic downtown, including Baja California’s first mission, The Mission of Our Lady of Loreto, before afternoon flights home.